Hipparchus-Math/hipparchus/hipparchus-core/src/site/markdown/stat.md

 ## Overview

-The statistics package provides frameworks and implementations for basic Descriptive statistics, frequency distributions, bivariate regression, and t-, chi-square and ANOVA test statistics.
+The statistics package provides basic descriptive statistics, frequency distributions, linear regression, analysis of variance, correlation and a variety of inference tests.

 ## Descriptive statistics

-The stat package includes a framework and default implementations for the following Descriptive statistics:
+The stat package includes the following Descriptive statistics in the `descriptive` subpackage:

 * arithmetic and geometric means
 * variance and standard deviation